Finding a Top Financial Advisor Firm in Morristown, New Jersey

 The minimum account size requirements at this fee-only firm are technically nonexistent, but it does institute a $10,000 minimum annual fee.
 However, the firm reserves the right to alter or waive this minimum fee.

 RegentAtlantic was founded in 1997 as Bugen Stuart Korn & Cordaro, changing its name to RegentAtlantic in 2001.
 The firm also bought out Hillview Capital Advisors, LLC, another advisory firm, in 2019.
-Jennifer Papadopolo is the firm's chief operating officer (COO), and Christopher Cordaro acts as chief investment officer (CIO).
-Papadopolo and Cordaro are also the firm's sole principal owners.
+The firm is a wholly owned subsidiary of CI Private Wealth US, LLC.
+However, CI doesn't have any say in the firm's daily management.

 RegentAtlantic provides a range of financial services to its clients, including financial planning, investment management and general asset management.
 Financial planning services include long-term goal-setting, risk tolerance determination, retirement planning and more.
 The firm also offers pension consulting services.